 Convenience is a primary strength of the post-professional D.P.T. program.
 Because the program is offered online, you can complete course work from your home or office.
-Once you are accepted, you can register for courses prior to the start of any module.
 Each course has a specific start and stop date and specific due dates for assignments.
 This program format is different from programs designed as self-paced.

 As a student you will:

 - Build upon your knowledge and skills as a practicing physical therapist by augmenting your clinical competencies and decision-making skills for developing therapeutic plans

 - Practice administrative and management skills as they contribute to effective patient care

 - Address the role of manual therapy, discuss wellness and prevention in relation to patient education and reinforce professional behaviors and ongoing development

 Post-professional D.P.T. students communicate with physical therapists across the country.
 Many courses involve working in pairs or small groups.
 In addition to course material, students benefit from the experience of colleagues nationwide.